Related: Get an Arkansas Registered Agent

-Known as Foreign Qualification, this process allows a company formed in Delaware (or any other state) to legally transact business in Arkansas.
+Acquiring Arkansas Foreign Qualification allows a company formed in Delaware (or any other state) to legally transact business in Arkansas.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-When applying for a Certificate of Authority (corporations) or Certificate of Registration (LLCs) in Arkansas, foreign entities have to provide a Certificate of Good Standing from their state of domicile, dated within 90 days.
+In the State of Arkansas a Certificate of Good Standing is required from the entities state of domicile, dated within 90 days.

 In addition, you must appoint and maintain an Arkansas Registered Agent at all times and include this information on your application.
 We can provide this service for just $99 per year.

 Arkansas requires an application to be submitted along with a filing fee of $270.

 Harvard Business Services can assist with your application so you don’t have to deal with the Arkansas Secretary of State directly.
 We do charge our own fee for this service, in addition to the state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Contact us for an exact quote.

 If you plan to do business in the state of Arkansas and are incorporated elsewhere, you will generally have to obtain Arkansas Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.